 On an Android phone, you’ll find the reset network settings option at Settings > System > Advanced > Reset options > Reset Wi-Fi, mobile & Bluetooth.
 This may be in a different location depending on your phone manufacturer.
 Try searching for it in the Settings search bar if you can’t find it.

 Resetting the network settings on an Android phone usually does not require you to restart the device.

 Where your SIM card is located varies from device to device.
-On iPhones, the SIM card slot is always located on the right edge of the phone below the side button.
-On Android devices, it can be on the side, top, or behind the back cover, if your phone has a removable battery.
+On iPhones, the SIM card slot is always located on the right edge of the phone, below the side button.
+On Android devices, it can be on the side, top, bottom, or even behind the back cover if your phone has a removable battery.

 The SIM sits in a small tray that will pop out.
 You can pull some SIM trays with your fingernail.
-Others may require you to use a small tool like a paper clip or the back of an earring.
+Others may require you to use a small tool, usually provided in the phone box.
+If you don’t have this handy, you can bend a paper clip or use the back of an earring.

-When pulling your SIM card, it’s important to always power the phone off first to prevent any damage.
-Also, make sure you pull your SIM while sitting at a table or flat surface, since it is very small and easy to lose.
+When pulling your SIM card, you should ideally power the phone off first.
+It’s not a huge deal, but will prevent any potential damage.
+Also, make sure you pull your SIM while sitting at a table or flat surface, since it’s tiny and easy to lose.

 Keep in mind that if you have an older phone, you may not be able to access the fastest mobile data standards.
 See our comparison of 4G LTE and 5G for what to expect.

 When All Else Fails, Call Tech Support